jennerdulce/taskmaster/README.md

 - Refactor your homepage’s RecyclerView to display all Task entities in DynamoDB.

+## LAB 33: Amplify and DynamoDB

+### Feature Tasks

+#### Tasks Are Owned By Teams

+-  Create a second entity for a team, which has a name and a list of tasks.
+Update your tasks to be owned by a team.
+- Manually create three teams by running a mutation exactly three times in your code.
+(You do NOT need to allow the user to create new teams.)

+#### Add Task Form

+- Modify your Add Task form to include either a Spinner or Radio Buttons for which team that task belongs to.

+#### Settings Page

+- In addition to a username, allow the user to choose their team on the Settings page.
+Use that Team to display only that team’s tasks on the homepage.

+## LAB 34: Publishing to the Play Store

+### Feature Tasks

+#### App Polish

+- Ensure that your application follows Google’s guidelines.

+#### Build Final APK

+- Build an APK for your application.
+Include that APK in your GitHub repo.

+## LAB 36: Publishing to the Play Store

+### Feature Tasks

+#### User Login

+- Add Cognito to your Amplify setup.
+Add in user login and sign up flows to your application, using Cognito’s pre-built UI as appropriate.
+Display the logged in user’s username somewhere relevant in your app.

+#### User Logout

+- Allow users to log out of your application.

 ## Changelog

 - [11/2/2021] Removed rooms and implemented AWS Amplify and DynamoDB
 - [11/2/2021] Enum is not working at the moment
+- [11/3/2021] Enum is working
+- [11/3/2021] Implemented a 'Team' model to database / rooms to create relationships between 'Task Item' and 'Team'
+- [11/3/2021] Added spinners for team selection and task status
+- [11/3/2021] Added spinner for the Settings Page to filter through and display tasks of the selected Team
+- [11/8/2021] Added auth via Cognito
+- [11/8/2021] Features implemented: Sign in, Sign up, Logout, Verify